- Food and Cooking»

 Using a large mixing bowl put the equivalent of half a standard loaf of stale bread (or any old cakes or buns, it all adds to the flavour).

 Add some cold water and mix by hand until it’s nice and moist (not too wet).
 When thoroughly mixed add mixed dried fruit (perhaps anything that’s left in the cupboard) then roughly a dessert spoon of mixed spice and any variety of sugar to taste (keep trying it until you like the flavour.)

 Continue mixing by hand until it feels right, adding more ingredients to taste, if necessary.
 The filling mixture is now ready.

-Make or buy some short crust pastry, roll out quite thinly and line a large baking tray with the pastry.
-On top add the Nelson Square mix making sure it is well filled with no empty spaces, brush beaten egg on the pastry rim and roll out more thin pastry to cover the top, seal around rim then brush the surface with beaten egg (wartime they would probably use milk) and sprinkle with a little sugar.
-Put in to the oven and bake until golden brown on Gas Mark 3 or 160 degrees C or 325 degrees F.
+Make or buy some shortcrust pastry, roll out quite thinly and line a large baking tray with the pastry.
+On top add the Nelson Square mix making sure it is well filled with no empty spaces, brush beaten egg on the pastry rim and roll out more thin pastry to cover the top, seal around rim then brush the surface with beaten egg (wartime they would probably use whole milk or powdered milk mix) and sprinkle with a little sugar.
+Put into the oven and bake until golden brown on Gas Mark 3 or 160 degrees C or 325 degrees F.

 When cool cut into squares and serve with a nice cup of tea.

 I was talking with my local baker who produces a huge selection of cakes but has to throw away many that have a short life (cream cakes, cupcakes etc).
 If you remove the cream and most of the icing the basic cake should make a good addition to the Nelson Square mix.

 If I can find any more of these utility recipes or anything quintessentially British I will add them to my hubs.

 - Gypsy Tart - A local Kentish recipe for a cheap but delicious sweet sticky tart from 1950s England.